 I was born in Castleford, England in 1941 and migrated to Sydney in 1952.
 I love my Australian nationality but my heart still has a corner that thinks I’m an Anglophile - a combination I’m happy to live with.

-I grew up believing I was an only child, so when, in my mid-forties, I discovered I had two half-brothers, it was an epiphany for me.
+As an adoptee, I grew up believing I was an only child, so when, in my mid-forties, I discovered I had two half-brothers, it was an epiphany for me.
 I was fortunate that they both accepted me with no reservations, and we have had a loving relationship for more than thirty years.

 After living in Sydney for almost fifty years my husband and I retired to the Sunshine Coast of Queensland in 1999.
 Retirement gave me the time to pursue our family history which in turn led to the beginning of my interest in writing, particularly memoir and biography.
 And so in 2014 'Searching for Family' was published.
 That was soon followed by 'The Moon is Everywhere the Same' - a story inspired by our ancestors.